Define ribbon enable rules

 - <CrmOutlookClientTypeRule> (RibbonDiffXml)

-Use this rule if you want to only display a button for a specific type of Microsoft Dynamics CRM for Microsoft Office Outlook.
+Use this rule if you want to only display a button for a specific type of Microsoft Dynamics 365 for Outlook.
 Type options are as follows:

 - <CustomRule> (RibbonDiffXml)